Leadership Architecture

 Scale does not create architectural weakness.
 It exposes it.
 Organizations rarely collapse because change occurs.
 They collapse because leadership misinterprets what should be preserved during transition.

-Field Observation — Interpretive Clarity
+Field Observation — Decision Visibility

 In a third organization, rapid scaling through broadcast advertising created visible activity without operational interpretability.
 Leadership could see demand.
 Leadership could not interpret causality.
 The gap between activity and understanding widened with each campaign until interpretive infrastructure was finally built.